Decoding the Zadok Priestly Calendar

 Insights Into Ancient Timekeeping

 To correctly understand our Zadok Priestly Calendar you must also understand the priestly courses.
 There are 24 families of priests mentioned in 1 Chronicles 24.
 They remain the same throughout a six year cycle.
+The priestly family that serves at the beginning of each year of the six year course is as follows:

 1st year = Gamul